 Alternative Risk Assessment Methodology

-- Advance scientific and policy discussions regarding alternative risk assessment methods for chemicals with limited data.
+- Advance scientific and policy discussions regarding alternative risk assessment methods for contaminants with limited toxicity information.

 - Expand the number of methods that can be used to assess CECs.

 - Create a pool of staff that have the knowledge to select the appropriate method to assess a certain CEC.